wdporter/i-am-that-ebook/src/80-awareness/readme.md

 powerful, effective.
 Their being indescribable does not affect them in the least.
 While they are unconscious, they are essential.
 The conscious cannot change fundamentally; it can only modify.
 Any thing, to change, must pass through death, through obscuration and dissolution.
-Gold jewelry must be melted down before it is cast into another shape.
+Gold jewellery must be melted down before it is cast into another shape.
 What refuses to die cannot be reborn.</p>